Why Geometry Matters in Graph Neural Networks

 Stereoisomers: identical bond graph, completely different 3D structure and biological activity.
 A connectivity-only GNN gives them the same embedding.

 Stereoisomers: molecules with the same atoms and bonds but different 3D arrangement.
-L-alanine and D-alanine are mirror images — identical connectivity, completely different biological activity.
-A GNN without 3D coordinates assigns them the same embedding.
+L-alanine and D-alanine are mirror images — identical connectivity, different biological activity.
+A GNN without 3D coordinates assigns them the same embedding; so, as it happens, does any model built purely from interatomic distances, since distances survive reflection unchanged.

 Conformation: proteins fold into specific 3D shapes that determine their function.
 Two proteins with the same sequence but different folds (conformers) have different biological roles — invisible to connectivity-only GNNs.